 Mystery Word Town by Artgig is one humdinger of an app to help kids learn to spell sight words.
 Set in the Old West, explore the town and to capture the crooks and recover gold by spelling words correctly.
 This is one motivating app for building vocabulary and is scaffolded as kids gain mastery.
 Teachers can also add words to keep the game fresh and having kids coming back for more.
 Full Review

-Attributes by Math Doodles created by Carstens Studio Inc. is a comprehensive exploration into patterns and math concepts that directly apply into practical life skills.
+Attributes by Math Doodles created by Carstens Studio Inc. is a comprehensive exploration of patterns and math concepts that directly apply to practical life skills.
 There are 7 different activities with 10 graded or scaffolded levels.
-Kids can also change up the attributes of the play tokens between 20 different design sets – and this really helps to generalize the material.
-Be forewarned – once opened, it’s hard to stop playing!
+Kids can also change up the attributes of the play tokens between 20 different design sets - and this really helps to generalize the material.
+Be forewarned - once opened, it’s hard to stop playing!
 Full Review

 iDo apps by SNapps/C.E.T.
 There are 5 apps in the iDo series including iDo: Hygiene, Getting Dressed, Food, Chores, and Community.
 SNapps is dedicated to the special needs population and deals with the broad spectrum of life skills in a dignified manner.
 Customization is easy and can be tailored to an individual’s needs.
 Full Review